Parking

 What to do if you receive a parking ticket on the Frostburg State University campus:

 • Administrative Appeal Form for Motor Vehicle Regulation Violation Appeal form & ticket must be submitted to the University Police within (5) five business days from the date the ticket was issued.
+Appeal decisions are based solely on the written information provided; there is no personal appearance.
+Appeal Board meetings are scheduled every month during the semester to hear parking appeals.
+All decisions are final and individuals will be notified via mail regarding their appeal verdict.

 Parking Regulations

-The University has instituted the following regulations to govern the parking, operation and use of vehicles on the Frostburg State University campus.
+The University has instituted the following regulations to govern the parking, operation, and use of vehicles on the Frostburg State University campus.
 They are designed to ensure the orderly and safe movement and parking of vehicles at FSU.
 All persons operating vehicles on campus are required to comply with these provisions.

 Click below to view the parking regulation handbook.